-Last year when I wrote an article on whether Hostgator was cheating their affiliates, it created a lot of buzz, with more than 150+ social shares.
+Last year when I wrote an article on whether Hostgator was cheating their affiliates, it created a lot of buzzes, with more than 150+ social shares.
 Today AlannaB commented by saying the following:

 AlannaB’s comments brought to mind an interesting question: Which is more beneficial to join- a direct affiliate program offered by a vendor, or an affiliate program offered by the affiliate marketplace?